-- System fans are NOT hot-swappable. - Each fan and fan assembly is designed for tool-less insertion and extraction from the system.
-For instructions on fan replacement, see the Intel[®] Server System R1000BB Service Guide. - Fan speed for each fan is controlled by integrated platform management as controlled by the integrated BMC on the server board.
-As system thermals fluctuate high and low, the integrated BMC firmware will increase and decrease the speeds to specific fans to regulate system thermals. - Each fan has a tachometer signal that allows the integrated BMC to monitor its status. - Each fan has a10-pin wire harness that connects to a matching connector on the server board.
+- Each fan is hot-swappable. - Each fan is designed for tool-less insertion and extraction from the fan assembly.
+For instructions on installing or removing a fan module, see the Intel® Server System R2000BB Service Guide. - Fan speed for each fan is controlled by integrated platform management as controlled by the integrated BMC on the server board.
+As system thermals fluctuate high and low, the integrated BMC firmware will increase and decrease the speeds to specific fans within the fan assembly to regulate system thermals. - Each fan has a tachometer signal that allows the integrated BMC to monitor their status. - On top of each fan is an integrated fault LED.
+Platform management illuminates the fault LED for the failing fan. - Each fan has a10-pin wire harness that connects to a matching connector on the server board.